 Some short trip suggestions can be found here:

 There are some steep challenges in this section but many are well worth the effort.
 To avoid these challenges detours are recommended.
-See the Guidebookk and Trail notes for details.
+Check with Section Coordinators for details.